jooola/libretime/docs/developer-manual/Preventing-dead-air-between-shows-without-cutting-off-tracks.md

 There are two ways around this.
 You can add a large number of short variable length tracks in a genre called bumper promos and this will greatly increase the chances that the algorithm will be able to fill as close to the time as possible but you may end up with the same short files playing frequently at the end of every show.

-Another option which we will explore here is to have another separate smartblock for sound bridges that will be ambient type of sounds that wont jar the listener when they are cut off.
+Another option which we will explore here is to have another separate smartblock for sound bridges that will be ambient type of sounds that won't jar the listener when they are cut off.
 This could be any sort of ambient music, sound effect or even nature sounds.
 The important thing from a listeners perspective is probably that there isn’t any spoken word parts or singing that could be cut off.

 Make sure you save this smart block and we will create a new smart block called sound bridges.
 We will select Genre is Sound Bridge